Justin Bieber ‘Won’t Be Releasing Album Soon’ Despite Surprise Announcement During Coachella Appearance

 Bieber’s latest album, Purpose, was released in November of 2015.
 The album boasted chart-topping songs such as “What Do You Mean,” “Sorry,” and “Love Yourself.”
 He then embarked on a busy world tour, but was forced to cancel the last leg of his Purpose tour after having already performed 140 shows — a move that he credited to exhaustion.
 As per The Daily Mail, the tour grossed a whopping $275 million over the course of a year.
 He performed his last show in London, in July of 2017.

-The pop star, who is known for being very candid with his followers, apologized to fans at the time and explained that he was going on an indefinite hiatus as he was focused on “just resting, getting some relaxation,” and working on his overall mental health.
+The pop star, who is known for being very candid with his followers, apologized to fans at the time.
+He explained that he was going on an indefinite hiatus, as he was focused on “just resting, getting some relaxation,” and on working to improve his overall mental health.

-His sudden career break made for even more of a shock when he took to the stage to join his pal Ariana during her second Coachella 2019 performance.
-As previously reported by The Inquisitr, Justin explained to the crowd that he wasn’t planning on performing this soon, and especially not in front of such a massive audience.
+His sudden career break made for even more of a shock when he took to the stage to join his pal Ariana during her second Coachella performance of 2019.
+As previously reported by The Inquisitr, Justin explained to the crowd that he wasn’t planning on performing this soon — especially not in front of such a massive audience.

 “I haven’t been on stage in like, two years.
 I came out here, I had no idea I’d be on this stage tonight.
 Absolutely no idea.”